9 min read

 In this article, we'll take a look at different ways you can find or collect safe drinking water in the wild.

-Warning The information in this article is provided for educational use only.
+Warning: The information in this article is provided for educational use only.
 Please use this information at your own risk.

 Water Basics